Noise-Aware Quantum Amplitude Estimation: Noise-Model Results and Discussion

-To further analyse the results, there is merit in discussing the goodness-of-fit of the proposed Gaussian noise model from both a phenomenological and operational point of view.
-Regarding the former, the predictions of the noise model clearly do not explain \textit{all} of the variation observed in the experimental data (that would correspond to $R^2 = 1$ for all experiments), and thus we can conclude that there are underlying physical causes of the variation not captured by the model.
-It is worth remarking that the fact that the proposed Gaussian noise model does not capture \textit{everything} is to be expected, as the experiments were explicitly designed to capture raw data from the quantum hardware, and so do not even accommodate the correction of ``state preparation and measurement'' (SPAM) errors, for instance.
+To further analyze the results, there is merit in discussing the goodness of fit of the proposed Gaussian noise model from both a phenomenological and operational point of view.
+Regarding the former, the predictions of the noise model clearly do not explain all of the variation observed in the experimental data (that would correspond to $R^2 = 1$ for all experiments), and thus, we can conclude that there are likely underlying physical causes of the variation that are not captured by the model.

+It is worth remarking that the fact that the proposed Gaussian noise model (with and without amplitude damping) does not capture everything is to be expected, as the experiments were explicitly designed to capture raw data from the quantum hardware, and so do not even accommodate the correction of other effects such as SPAM errors, for instance.
 Indeed, Fig.~\ref{resfig3} shows the two occasions when the $R^2$ value is particularly low, and SPAM error is a plausible explanation for each.
-In the case of $A_2$ on Rome, we can see that the experimental data does not converge to $p(0) = 0.5$ as the number of Grover iterations grows large -- a property of all three of the noise models being considered (as the state after a large number of Grover iterations will be close to maximally mixed).
-One possible explanation for this (there could be others) is that there is a readout error, where (in this case) a bit-flip from 1 to 0 is more likely than the converse -- which can be thought of as a type of SPAM error.
-In the case of $A'_1$ on Rome, even for a shallow circuit that does little more than simply prepare and measure a state, we have that $p(1) = 0.7$ rather than $\approx 1$, so clearly -- indeed, almost by definition -- there is a SPAM error.
+In the case of $A_2$ on Rome, we can see that the experimental data has a bias towards measuring the $\ket{1}$ state as the number of Grover iterations grows large (which is the opposite effect to what one would expect from amplitude damping).
+One possible explanation for this (there could be others) is that there is a readout error, where (in this case) a bit-flip from 0 to 1 is more likely than the converse---which can be thought of as a type of SPAM error.
+In the case of $A'_1$ on Rome, even for a shallow circuit that does little more than simply prepare and measure a state, we have that $p(1) = 0.7$ rather than $\approx 1$, so clearly---indeed, almost by definition---there is a SPAM error.
+As discussed previously however, it is in principle possible to compose any number of physically-motivated noise channels (i.e., not just amplitude damping) with the Gaussian noise model in order to be able to capture additional effects such as SPAM, thus making the Gaussian noise model a very versatile and useful tool.